ChrisJones8181/GitNotes/README.md

 ## Git

-Git is a version control system that that tracks and manages changes to files over time.
+Git is a version control system that tracks and manages changes to files over time.
 It allows you to:

 - Track changes over multiple files
 - Compare versions of a project